Azure/autorest/docs/proposals/generator-specific-settings/improved-exceptions.md

             $.baseModelType = JSON.stringify(baseType);
         reason: We want to model our own base classes
     ```
-    The code generated will substitute `HttpRestException` with `CustomBaseException` in the code above.
+    The code generated will substitute `HttpRestException<T>` with `CustomBaseException<T>` in the code above.
 This can be extended to non-error models too.